mrcavalcanti/mosaicoo/docs/sources/datasources/google-cloud-monitoring/_index.md

 Grafana ships with built-in support for Google Cloud Monitoring.
 Add it as a data source to build dashboards for your Google Cloud Monitoring metrics.
 For instructions on how to add a data source, refer to [Add a data source]({{< relref "../add-a-data-source.md" >}}).
 Only users with the organization admin role can add data sources.

-> **Note** Before Grafana v7.1, Google Cloud Monitoring was referred to as Google Stackdriver.
+> **Note** Before Mosaicoo v7.1, Google Cloud Monitoring was referred to as Google Stackdriver.

 ## Configure the Google Cloud Monitoring data source